irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 # Gender and Dialect Bias in Youtube's Spanish Captioning system

-Spanish is the official language of 21 countries and is spoken by over 441 million people.
+Spanish is the official language of twenty-one countries and is spoken by over 441 million people.
 Naturally, there are many variations in how Spanish is spoken across these countries.
-However, YouTube offers only one option for generating captions in Spanish.
+However, YouTube offers only one option for automatically generating captions in Spanish.
 This raises the question: could this captioning system be biased against certain Spanish dialects?
+This study examines the potential biases in YouTube's automatic captioning system by analyzing its performance across various Spanish dialects.
+By comparing the performance of captions for female and male speakers from different regions, we aim to identify any systematic disadvantage faced by certain groups.

 My research aims to answer this question.
 To do so, we will use Google's [Crowdsourcing Latin American Spanish for Low-Resource Text-to-Speech](https://aclanthology.org/2020.lrec-1.801.pdf) and the [TEDx Spanish Corpus](https://www.openslr.org/67/) datasets.